jacklul/q3serverlist/README.md

 ```
 $ php q3serverlist.php cleanup
 ```
-will clean DB from all offline servers
+will clean DB from all offline servers or those not meeting filtering criteria

 _My advice is to set up crontab rules for this script, usually executing getservers every 5 minutes, refreshlist every 1 minute and cleanup once a week is sufficient._